-These are team guidelines for associations interested in participating in provincial playdowns at the different levels.
+The CMBA will host a provincial playdown to decide on the regional Provincial Reps.
 The 1st place team will go to the "AA" provincials and 2nd place to "A" provincials.
 This is optional for Associations, as they do not have to enter if the interest or skill level is not there for that group.